 How to get off the beaten path: Take a day trip to Burabai National Park or Korgalzhyn Nature Reserve.

-Almaty – Former capital and largest city by far, likeable Almaty impressively blends Soviet and modern styles.
+Almaty – Former capital and largest city by far, likable Almaty impressively blends Soviet and modern styles.

 How long should I stay?
 1-2 days